shakes76/PatternAnalysis-2024/recognition/2d_unet_s46974426/README.md

+PLEASE NOTE: the version is different from pdf submission because could not re-submit?

+COMP3710 2D UNet Report

 Using 2D UNet to segment the HipMRI Study on Prostate Cancer dataset

 The task for this report was to create 4 files, modules.py, train.py, dataset.py and predict.py to